balenaltd/handbook/docs/onboarding/basic-tool-setup.md

 :::caution

 Important!
 Your GitHub handle needs be your username across all services.
-You **MUST** use the same handle across Zulip, Front, balena forums and GitHub.
+You **MUST** use the same GitHub handle across Zulip, Front and balena forums.
 This is because integrations between services rely on matching handles.
 It will also make your life easier when it comes to auto-completing @-mentions.

 :::